Arqam-Gh/noty/Readme.md

 Unlike other vibe-coded or web-stack-heavy apps, NOTY uses under 1MB of RAM.
 It is:

 - Written in C++ with efficient memory management.
-- Built on the Win32 API to make the program faster.
+- Built on the WinAPI32 to make the program faster.
 - Given a GUI made in WinUI3 (XAML/C++) to keep it as efficient as possible.

 NOTY automates the repetitive note-saving steps for you.
-It runs in the background, takes minimal resources (~1MB of RAM), and does the same job more efficiently than most apps on the market.
+It runs in the background, takes minimal resources (<1MB of RAM), and does the same job more efficiently than most apps on the market.

 ## What the GUI offers